Brenau University

-Brenau University is a private university with its historic campus in Gainesville, Georgia.
+Brenau University is a private university in Gainesville, Georgia.
 Founded in 1878, the university enrolls more than 2,800 students from approximately 48 states and 17 foreign countries who seek degrees ranging from associate through doctoral degrees.
 The main campus of the Georgia-based institution includes the Brenau Women's College.
 Brenau also offers another location in Norcross, Georgia.

 History

 Brenau was founded in 1878 as a private institution for the education of women.
 W.C.
 Wilkes, the institution's first administrator, is credited with building many of the historic buildings that still stand today.
 Although founders initially called the institution Georgia Baptist Female Seminary, it has never been affiliated with or governed by any religious organization.
 Through the years Brenau evolved from a proprietary college to a not-for-profit institution governed by an independent board of trustees.
 Although the residential undergraduate Brenau Women's College remains, other undergraduate programs on campuses, and all graduate and online programs, admit both men and women.

 In 1900, H. J. Pearce purchased the institution and renamed it Brenau, a linguistic blend formed from the German word brennen, "to burn", and the Latin aurum, "gold".
-Its motto is “As Gold Refined by Fire”.
+Its motto is "As Gold Refined by Fire".
 Brenau College remained privately owned until 1911 when a board of trustees assumed stewardship of the college, as remains the case today.
 In 1928, Brenau created a female, residential, college-preparatory school serving grades 9 through 12.

 In the late 1960s, Brenau began offering evening and weekend classes to both men and women apart from Women's College classes.

 Brenau College became Brenau University in 1992 by a vote of the board of trustees, a name change that reflected the comprehensive programs of study, the diverse student body, new and stricter employment criteria for professors, and the scope of available graduate programs.

 Brenau offered its first online programs in 2002 to meet needs of students who, because of professional or personal responsibilities, were unable to attend classes on campus.